membermatters/MemberMatters/docs/POST_INSTALL_STEPS.md

   * "CANVAS_API_TOKEN" - the API token for the Canvas LMS integration.

 ### Postmark (Email) Integration
-* "POSTMARK_API_KEY" - the API token for the Postmark integration.
+* "POSTMARK_API_KEY" - the "Server API token" from your [Postmark](#postmark) account.
 NOTE: required for basic MemberMatters functionality.

 ### Twilio (SMS) Integration
 * `SMS_ENABLE` - Enables sending of SMS messages on some events.
 See below for a current list of events.